-We are a specialty pharmaceutical company focused on developing and commercializing products for the treatment of central nervous system, or CNS, diseases.
-Our extensive expertise in product development has been built over the past 23 years: initially as a standalone development organization, then as a U.S. subsidiary of Shire plc and, upon our acquisition of substantially all the assets of Shire Laboratories Inc. in late 2005, as Supernus Pharmaceuticals.
-We launched Oxtellar XR (extended release oxcarbazepine), our first epilepsy product, in the first quarter of 2013 and launched our second epilepsy product, Trokendi XR (extended release topiramate), in the third quarter of 2013.
-We are also developing multiple product candidates in psychiatry to address the large market opportunity in the treatment of attention deficit hyperactivity disorder, or ADHD, including ADHD patients with impulsive aggression.
-We market our products in the United States through our own focused sales force targeting specialty physicians and seek strategic collaborations with other pharmaceutical companies to license our products outside the United States.
+We are a specialty pharmaceutical company focused on developing and commercializing products for the treatment of central nervous system ("CNS") diseases.
+We launched our first two products in neurology for the treatment of epilepsy, Oxtellar XR (oxcarbazepine extended release tablets) and Trokendi XR (topiramate extended release capsules), during 2013.
+We are also developing multiple product candidates in psychiatry to address the large unmet medical needs and market opportunities in impulsive aggression across several areas (such as attention deficit hyperactivity disorder ("ADHD"), autism and bipolar disorder), and ADHD.
+Our extensive expertise in product development has been built over the past 24 years: initially as a standalone development organization, then as a U.S. subsidiary of Shire plc and, upon our acquisition of substantially all the assets of Shire Laboratories Inc. in late 2005, as Supernus Pharmaceuticals.
+We market our products in the United States through our own specialty sales force and have and will continue to seek strategic collaborations with other pharmaceutical companies to license our products outside the United States.

-Our neurology portfolio consists of Oxtellar XR and Trokendi XR which are the first and only once-daily extended release oxcarbazepine and topiramate products, respectively, indicated for epilepsy in the U.S. market.
-The products are differentiated compared to the immediate release products by offering convenient once-daily dosing and unique pharmacokinetic profiles that can be very important for patients with epilepsy.
-A once-daily dosing regimen has been shown to improve compliance allowing patients to benefit from their medications, and the unique smooth and steady pharmacokinetic profiles of once-daily dosing avoid the blood level fluctuations that are typically associated with immediate release products and their side effects.
+Our neurology portfolio consists of Oxtellar XR and Trokendi XR, which were the first once-daily extended release oxcarbazepine and topiramate products, respectively, indicated for epilepsy in the U.S. market.
+These products are differentiated compared to the immediate release products by offering convenient once-daily dosing and unique pharmacokinetic profiles that can be very important for patients with epilepsy.
+We believe a once-daily dosing regimen improves compliance allowing patients to benefit from their medications, and the unique smooth and steady pharmacokinetic profiles of once-daily dosing avoid the blood level fluctuations that are typically associated with immediate release products that can result in adverse events or decreased efficacy.
+In a retrospective medical chart review of 200 patients treated with immediate release oxcarbazepine or Oxtellar XR, Oxtellar XR was associated with a significantly lower rate of inpatient hospitalization stays, lower rate of emergency department visits, and a higher rate of compliance.